Protein purification: Free-flow-electrophoresis

 Free-flow electrophoresis (FFE) is a carrier-free electrophoresis technique that allows preparative protein separation in a laminar buffer stream by using an orthogonal electric field.
 By making use of a pH-gradient, that can for example be induced by ampholytes, this technique allows to separate protein isoforms up to a resolution of < 0.02 delta-pI.

-Separation based on hydrophobicity (Hydrophobic interaction chromatography)
+Separation based on hydrophobicity (hydrophobic interaction chromatography)

-HIC media is amphiphilic, with both hydrophobic and hydrophilic regions, allowing for separation of proteins based on their surface hydrophobicity.
+HIC media is amphiphilic, with both hydrophobic and hydrophilic regions, allowing for the separation of proteins based on their surface hydrophobicity.
 Target proteins and their product aggregate species tend to have different hydrophobic properties and removing them via HIC further purifies the protein of interest.
 Additionally, the environment used typically employs less harsh denaturing conditions than other chromatography techniques, thus helping to preserve the protein of interest in its native and functional state.
-In pure water, the interactions between the resin and the hydrophobic regions of protein would be very weak, but this interaction is enhanced by applying a protein sample to HIC resin in high ionic strength buffer.
+In pure water, the interactions between the resin and the hydrophobic regions of protein would be very weak, but this interaction is enhanced by applying a protein sample to HIC resin in a high ionic strength buffer.
 The ionic strength of the buffer is then reduced to elute proteins in order of decreasing hydrophobicity.